Restorative Justice International (RJI)

 7. Recruit and educate victims of violent crime to support the work of RJI.

 a) urge victims to tell their stories and assist in providing a platform for them to speak out

 b) host crime victim panels on restorative justice;

-8. Create and expand a legislative network inside RJI composed of:
+8. Create and expand a legislative network inside RJI composed of the following:

 a) grassroots supporters of RJI around the globe;

 b) key contacts who support RJI’s goals and have access to key public officials, correctional officials, etc.

-9. Create media opportunities to provide greater visibility through the use of film, television, radio, online social media venues.
+9. Create media opportunities to provide visibility through the use of film, television, radio, online social media venues.